 Collins powerful mural tells the story of a bird that was once common, but has now disappeared from Chicago, the Yellow-headed Blackbird.
 His piece also highlights that the Red-headed Woodpecker is in need of conservation too - before it disappears from Chicago.
 In recent years the numbers for Red-headed Woodpeckers have been better, especially in surrounding counties, which is promising.
 Ultimately, Collin’s mural is very much about hope – “From Doom to Boom”.
 Through conservation we can turn things around.
 Look at the success of the Peregrine Falcon in Chicago.
 Overall - there are record numbers of Peregrines in Illinois, which is amazing considering there were "no Peregrines by the 1960's because the species had been extirpated (wiped out regionally)".
 Sadly though, we must never forget one of the most cautionary tales of extinction - the Passenger Pigeon.
 At the time the Passenger Pigeon was the most most abundant bird in North America.
 It went extinct within 100 years.

-Street art embraces democracy through visual communication that encourages connection and inspiration on many levels.
-The beauty of Collins mural is that it is accessible to anyone and everyone.
+Street art is truly art for the people - it embraces social equality through openness and accessibility.
+Through visual communication this kind of work encourages connection and inspiration on many levels.
+The beauty of Collins mural is that it is available to anyone and everyone.
 And if you look up and around, especially during migration, there are also many different species of birds among us too.
 These birds are are connected to us through the web of life - bringing joy, beauty and wonder...but they need our help.

-Big thank you's to: Geoffrey Williamson, Steve Huggins, Carl Giacometti, Josh Engel + John Bates from the bird department at The Field Museum for showing us their collection, Geoff Hoffman and Brandon Ballengée!
+Big thank you's to: Geoffrey Williamson, Steve Huggins, Carl Giacometti, Josh Engel + John Bates from the bird department at The Field Museum for showing us their collection!